 “LED” stands for “light emitting diode”.
 The first two parts of this name are easy to understand – “light emitting” means that it gives off light – but what exactly is a “diode”, and what does it do?
 To answer that question, we have to get a bit scientific.

 All diodes emit photons (particles of electromagnetic energy), but only certain types of diodes emit that electromagnetic energy as light instead of heat.
 A light emitting diode is a type of solid-state lighting (SSL) technology, meaning that it emits light from a piece of solid matter.
-In this case, that piece of solid matter is a two-lead semiconductor.
+In this case, that piece of solid matter is a two-lead.
 We’ll explain how this works in the next section.

 Types of LEDs